 Please note: Lock your bicyle and possessions up.
 Ideally inside your vehicle using heavy duty chains and ‘D’ stlye locks, if possible secure to anchor points inside your vehicle and cover up with blankets etc. Do not leave your bike on top or on the back of your vehicle.
 We would also like to make you aware when cycling around the event to do so in a safe and proper manner as we expect a large number of pedestrians of all ages to be in attendance.
 We always advise you to wear a helmet when riding your bicycle.
 When riding at night, we would also advise both front and rear lights.

-1.1 – This policy covers the Grinduro.
+1.1 – This policy covers Grinduro Wales.
 In special circumstances, they may be altered or added to by local rules, made necessary for good management or because of agreements, planning consents, etc. entered into by the event organisers.

 1.2 – We ask all of our campers to comply with our policies.
 If you or your party do not comply with the policies we may ask you to leave the site.